22 April 2021

 The Living Newspaper ran from 1935 – 1939 within The Federal Theatre Project as part of President Franklin D Roosevelt’s wide-reaching New Deal in the USA striving to rebuild the economy out of the Great Depression.
 The nation-wide programme worked with large casts and technical teams on large scale productions across the USA, arguably de-centring theatre from big cities and big names.
 The Living Newspapers were scripted productions which re-told and performed major stories of the day around housing, labour, disease and social stigma.
 The Federal Theatre Project was disbanded by the Government in 1939 after it was deemed too political by the Un-American Activities Committee.

-In discussing the Living Newspapers we aim to open up critical questions around whose stories are told, how and by whom?
+In discussing the Living Newspapers we open up critical questions around whose stories are told, how and by whom?
 What is the significance of a contemporary Living Newspaper when we now receive news stories and learn about local issues through the internet, social media and only sometimes, a newspaper?

 Image: Art is either plagiarism or revolution, or: something is definitely going to happen here.
 Bik Van der Pol 2007-2010.
 Courtesy of the artists.